Multi-attribute community detection in International Trade Network: The model

 In order to model the influence, or the prominence, of a country in a global scenario of trade flows, the eigenvector centrality is the most suitable measure.
 The generalization of this measure to directed networks allows to associate with a node two status: authority and hubness.
 The idea arises in the context of web page search to rank the importance of a page \cite{Kleinberg1999}.
 A web page is an authority if it is pointed by many other pages.
 Hubs are pages that link to many authoritative pages.
 Formally, let $a_i$ and $h_i$ be the authority and hub scores respectively.
 Then, the following relations hold:

 and

 where the vectors $\textbf{a}$ and $\textbf{h}$ collect respectively authorities and hubs scores of all nodes.

 By formulas (\ref{auth}) and (\ref{hubs}), definitions of hubs and authorities are characterized by a mutually reinforcing relationship: essentially, a good hub is a page that points to many good authorities; a good authority is a page that is pointed to by many good hubs.
 The use of these measures is motivated by their interpretation: on one hand, authorities are central countries as they import in turn from central countries.
 On the other hand, hubs are central as they export towards central countries.
+To compute the scores (\ref{auth}) and (\ref{hubs}), an iterative algorithm (HITS - Hyperlink Induced Topic Search) is proposed in \cite{Kleinberg1999}.
+Starting with initial score vectors $\textbf{a}^0$ and $\textbf{h}^0$, through the power iteration method on $\textbf{AA}^T$ and $\textbf{A}^T\textbf{A}$, the process converges to the principal eigenvectors $\textbf{a*}$ and $\textbf{h*}$ of the matrices $\textbf{AA}^T$ and $\textbf{A}^T\textbf{A}$.